 Patients who fail the therapy not only remain carriers of the virus but also experience continued liver injury and fibrosis progression[170].
 The incidence of death or liver transplantation can be as high as 12.2% in patients with advanced fibrosis and 31.5% among patients with cirrhosis[170].
 Therefore, it is important to systematically assess reasons for failure of therapy in these patients.
 Such patients should also be followed up regularly to assess disease progression.
-Furthermore, patients with advanced fibrosis (Metavir stage F3 or F4) should be evaluated for HCC every six months using ultrasound surveillance[12].
+Furthermore, patients with advanced fibrosis (Metavir stage F3 or F4) should be evaluated for HCC every 6 mo using ultrasound surveillance[12].

-Among patients who have achieved SVR, those with advanced fibrosis (Metavir stage F3 or F4) should be evaluated for HCC every six months using ultrasound surveillance.
+Among patients who have achieved SVR, those with advanced fibrosis (Metavir stage F3 or F4) should be evaluated for HCC every 6 mo using ultrasound surveillance.
 Furthermore, patients with cirrhosis should be screened endoscopically for esophageal varices and evaluated with alpha-fetoprotein test to screen for HCC[12,13].

 A SHORT NOTE ON HCV DRUG RESISTANCE

 The emergence of HCV variants with substitutions associated with resistance to DAAs is critical and is particularly noted with NS5A inhibitor-containing regimens.
-These substitutions are termed as resistance-associated substitutions (RAS).
-Resistant HCV viruses that are enriched in patients with DAA therapy failure contain substitutions termed as treatment-emergent RAS.
+These substitutions are termed resistance-associated substitutions (RAS).
+Resistant HCV viruses that are enriched in patients with DAA therapy failure contain substitutions termed treatment-emergent RAS.
 Both baseline and treatment-selected RAS may negatively impact the response rate and treatment outcomes[11,13].
-The RAS in the NS5A position for HCV genotypes 1a and 3 are currently considered as clinically significant.
-Methods to detect RAS include population (Sanger) sequencing and deep sequencing [next generation sequencing (NGS)], with 15% prevalence of RAS as the recommended cutoff[11].
+The RAS in the NS5A position for HCV genotypes 1a and 3 are currently considered clinically significant.
+Methods to detect RAS include population (Sanger) sequencing and deep sequencing [next generation sequencing], with 15% prevalence of RAS as the recommended cutoff[11].

 Access to reliable HCV resistance testing techniques is limited in the resource constraint settings of Ukraine and CIS regions.
 Hence, no consensus could be formed on the methods of HCV resistance testing and reporting, and no recommendations could be made on the systematic testing for HCV resistance prior to DAA treatment or monitoring for HCV drug resistance during or after therapy.
-However, the following approaches may help overcome resistance: (1) optimal risk stratification of patients, based on prior treatment, or degree of cirrhosis; (2) determination of HCV genotype and subtype so as to help optimize the treatment approach; (3) optimization of treatment duration, and careful selection of patients for short-duration therapy; (4) addition of ribavirin in selected populations, such as those with prior DAA failure or at risk of treatment failure, and those with baseline NS5A RAS; and (5) optimal selection of DAA therapy combinations[11,13].
+However, the following approaches may help overcome resistance: (1) Optimal risk stratification of patients, based on prior treatment, or degree of cirrhosis; (2) determination of HCV genotype and subtype so as to help optimize the treatment approach; (3) optimization of treatment duration and careful selection of patients for short-duration therapy; (4) addition of ribavirin in selected populations, such as those with prior DAA failure or at risk of treatment failure, and those with baseline NS5A RAS; and (5) optimal selection of DAA therapy combinations[11,13].

 CONCLUSION

-Several challenges hinder the optimal management of HCV infection in Ukraine and the CIS regions, which include the lack of sufficient epidemiological data, the disparity in genotype distribution, barriers in access to diagnostics, lack of updated national guidelines, and financial constraints.
+In Ukraine and the CIS regions, several challenges hinder the optimal management of HCV infection, including the lack of sufficient epidemiological data, the disparity in genotype distribution, barriers in access to diagnostics, lack of updated national guidelines, and financial constraints.
 The use of peg-IFN, ribavirin, and first-generation DAAs is still prevalent in these regions, with very few second-generation DAAs being available in most of the regions.
 There is a clear unmet need for the development of a guidance document for the optimal screening, diagnosis, monitoring, and management of HCV infection with the use of cost-effective, available DAA regimens.
 The current consensus document compiles the evidence-based recommendations on the diagnosis and management of HCV infection provided by key opinion leaders (from Ukraine and the CIS regions) in the field of hepatology.
-This document will help guide clinical decision-making on the diagnosis; treatment; and pre-, on-, and post-treatment assessments of HCV infection, besides optimizing the treatment outcomes in these regions.
+This document will help guide clinical decision-making on the diagnosis, treatment, and pre-, on-, and posttreatment assessments of HCV infection, further optimizing the treatment outcomes in these regions.

 References